shupershuff/Diablo2RLoader/README.md

 Happy for you to make any modifications this script for your own needs providing:
  - Any variants of this script are never sold.
  - Any variants of this script published online should always be open source.
- - Any variants of this script are never modifed to enable or assist in any game altering or malicious behaviour including (but not limited to): Bannable Mods, Cheats, Exploits, Phishing
+ - Any variants of this script are never modifed to enable or assist in any game altering or malicious behaviour including (but not limited to): Bannable Mods, Cheats, Exploits, Phishing, Botting.

 # Credit for things I stole: #
 - Handle killer script: https://forums.d2jsp.org/topic.php?t=90563264&f=87